-Kenzo Kawanabe is a partner at Davis Graham & Stubbs LLP—one of Colorado’s oldest and largest law firms—and is a commercial litigator who has significant trial experience in high-stakes cases, representing clients in a variety of matters relating to contract disputes, business torts, products liability and intellectual property.
+Kenzo Kawanabe is a partner at Davis Graham & Stubbs LLP — one of Colorado’s oldest and largest law firms — and is a commercial litigator who has significant trial experience in high-stakes cases, representing clients in a variety of matters relating to contract disputes, business torts, products liability, and intellectual property.
+He is a fellow in the American College of Trial Lawyers.

-Kenzo served on his firm’s executive committee, teaches at the National Institute for Trial Advocacy and served as the first-ever general counsel for the National Asian Pacific American Bar Association.
-He dedicates significant time to pro bono work, including representing clients with constitutional claims for sufficient resources in public schools and successfully representing African refugees seeking asylum.
+Kenzo served on his firm’s executive committee, teaches at the National Institute for Trial Advocacy, and served as the first-ever general counsel for the National Asian Pacific American Bar Association.
+He dedicates significant time to pro bono work, and serves as Pro Bono Partner for his firm.

 Kenzo and his family are avid travelers and keep a map in the kids’ playroom so that they can plan and track their adventures together.